-However, if a children’s current account is what you are after instead, Santander’s isn’t half bad.
-It’s called the 123 Mini Current Account, comes with no monthly fees and can be managed online and via app.
+However, Santander’s 123 Mini Current Account isn’t half bad.
+It comes with no monthly fees and can be managed online and via app.
 It pays a pretty decent interest rate on low and medium balances.
 It’s a good account to show your children how banking works, and relatives can deposit their monetary Christmas gifts in there, which is a more practical solution than the good old envelope with cash.
 While not technically a savings account, the interest rate available also makes this a good account to teach about saving.

 How to open a child account with Santander

-The 123 Mini Current Account can be opened online by a young person aged 13–17.
+The 123 Mini Current Account can be opened online by a young person aged 13–17, or they can open it in branch if they prefer.
 If you are a parent looking to open an account in trust for a younger child instead, you will need to visit a branch.

 Santander’s junior ISA can also only be opened in person (and no withdrawals or closures are allowed until the account matures on the child’s 18th birthday).

-How much does opening a child account with Santander cost?
+How much does opening the Santander 123 Mini account cost?